krishna2/krishna2.github.io/books.md

 38. Rajesh Sengamedu: Purposeful Capitalist: The Dark Side of Desire

+39. Shion Miura: Kamusari Tales Told at Night (Forest Book 2)

+40. Katherine Reay: Of Literature and Lattes

+41. Becky Chambers: A Psalm for the Wild-Built (Monk & Robot Book 1)*

+42. Mitch Albom: Tuesdays with Morrie: An Old Man, a Young Man, and Life's Greatest Lesson

+43. PRABHAKAR K MISHRA: THE CRUX OF BHAGAVAD GITA THE GRAND UNIFIER

+44. Cathy Yardley: Love, Comment, Subscribe (Ponto Beach Reunion Book 1)

 ### Huge & Majestic Works in Progress (will take a while to complete)

 1. Swami Paramarthananda: Bhagavad Gita (250 lectures)